Kiln Firing Service

 - All clay pieces are extremely fragile when bone dry.
 They will require extra careful packing.
 I take no responsibility for damage or loss in packing are during the firing process.
 However, I will handle all pieces with extreme care like they are my very own creations.

-- Payment must be made upon drop off for your first firing or online
+- Payment must be made upon drop off for your first firing in person or online

 - Earthenware glaze firing to 1080 degrees

 - To make your pieces functional they will require glazing.
-You should take a look at KEANES ceramics for a good range of midfire glazes.
-Other stockists include Black Wattle at Ingelburn, Walker Ceramics and The Pugmill.
+Stockists for glazes include Black Wattle at Ingleburn, Keanes ceramics At Gosford, Ceramicraft in Brisbane, Walker Ceramics and The Pugmill.
 All companies ship glazes.
-My preference is AMACO and SPECTRUM Mid fire glazes.
+Most firings are MIDFIRE.
+Earthenware firings require a whole kiln load.

 - It is important to know if the glaze you purchase will “fit” your clay body.
 Take a photo of your Glaze bottle and send it through if not certain.